Can I afford to buy a home?

 August 31, 2017

-So you want to buy a home … but you’re not sure what you can afford, or even if you can afford it at all.
+This is often the first question that comes to mind when you start considering homeownership.
+You're not sure what you can afford, or if you can afford it at all.

 Ready to get started?